A System Level Approach to LQR Control of the Diffusion Equation: Incorporation of Spatio-Temporal Decay Rate Constraints

 Of particular interest are constraints that specify a degree of spatio-temporal locality on $\Phi^{\psi}$ and $\Phi^u$.
 In the finite-dimensional, discrete-time, finite-horizon setting, such constraints take the form of spatio-temporal FIR constraints on the closed-loop system \cite{wang2019system}.
 In the continuous spatial and temporal domain setting, we believe it is more natural to impose a level of decay, or ``approximate locality".
 This choice might be viewed as analogue to the ``leaky" SLS problem presented in \cite{matni2017scalable}.

-One possible spatio-temporal constraint is when $\mathcal{S}$ is the set of linear PDEs whose Green's functions $\rho(\cdot, \cdot)$ satisfy where $\rho_T$ is the spatial truncation of $\rho$ given by and $r\le\pi$ is the truncation radius that encodes communication limitations.
+One possible spatio-temporal constraint is when $\mathcal{S}$ is the set of linear PDEs whose Green's functions $\rho(\cdot, \cdot)$ satisfy \be \|\rho(\cdot,t)-\rho_T(\cdot,t)\|_{L_2(\mathbb{T})}<\epsilon(t)\ee where $\rho_T$ is the spatial truncation of $\rho$ given by and $r\le\pi$ is the truncation radius that encodes communication limitations.
 This constraint ensures that the `tails' of $\rho$ are sufficiently small, potentially enforcing spatial locality.
 Choosing $\epsilon(t)$ to grow in $t$ allows $\rho$ to be less localized in space as time increases.
+While constraining $\rho$ to have compact support as in \cite{conger2024convex} admits desirable computational properties, the decay constraint \eqref{eq:constraint} is perhaps more physically relevant.
 This set $\mathcal{S}$ is convex, and guarantees that a spatially truncated version of controller will perform well using small gain arguments.

 Obtaining analytical and numerical solutions to constrained problems of the form \eqref{eq:constrained} is the subject of ongoing work.
 While analytical solutions will require clever formulations of the constraints, numerical solutions may leverage approaches such as those presented in \cite{conger2025convex} and benefit from computational approaches like \cite{shivakumar2020pietools}.